edgedb/edgedb/docs/datamodel/links.rst

   .. note::

-    Deletion cascades are limited to a depth of `roughly 780
+    There is `a limit
-    <https://github.com/edgedb/edgedb/issues/3063>`_ due to an upstream stack
+    <https://github.com/edgedb/edgedb/issues/3063>`_ to the depth of a deletion
-    size limitation.
+    cascade due to an upstream stack size limitation.

 - ``allow`` - the target object is deleted and is removed from the set of the link targets.